Forensic entomology and the law: Aversion to scientific evidence

 Judges tend to use more caution when admitting scientific data than when considering other types of physical evidence.
 This has been linked to a concern that scientific data is given priority over other forms of information.
 Jurors have been known to take scientific evidence as fact, so judges must decide how reliable the information is before allowing a jury to take that information into account.
 Allowing too much scientific data can make a case less subjective and give jurors less of a choice in their deliberation; therefore, some judges try to limit charts, graphs, and other forms of overwhelming scientific evidence in relation to a crime.
 This is one of the main reasons that voiceprints and polygraphs have been denied admissibility in the courtroom.
 They are both subjective components of scientific evidence, but if presented as fact by prosecutors, the jurors may become misinformed on how reliable the data is, and therefore most judges exclude it.
 These techniques are still used heavily in detective work, even though they are not admissible in court.
-These techniques help officers to find other types of evidence that can be brought to court and can help to ensure within law enforcement that they are following the correct suspect.
+These techniques help officers to find other types of evidence that can be brought to court and can help to ensure law enforcement that they are following the correct suspect.

 Other approaches to scientific evidence that may allow its admittance

 One way that some judges have attempted to admit scientific evidence is in its raw form.
 By allowing the jury to draw their own conclusions, without confusing jargon and charts, some judges are more amicable to this approach.
 This requires a basic level of knowledge on how to read the data, which can be supplemented with an expert witness who may offer their own opinion.
 This is a less harsh approach to admitting scientific evidence.

 Judges also place a large weight on the amount of corroborating evidence that can be submitted to support each piece.
-Typically, a judge will not admit a piece of evidence unless it can be supported by expert testimony, witnesses or other physical evidence.
+Typically, a judge will not admit a piece of evidence unless it can be supported by expert testimony, witnesses, or other physical evidence.
 One piece of evidence in a crime is somewhat meaningless.
 Many pieces must fit together and support the prosecution's (or the defense's) theory.
 Similarly, a judge will not grant admissibility to evidence that proves guilt or innocence without a doubt.
-This rule is eagerly applied to matters of scientific evidence because juries tend to place too much emphasis on certain evidence, particularly DNA evidence, which is believed to be fool-proof.
+This rule is eagerly applied to matters of scientific evidence because juries tend to place too much emphasis on certain evidence, particularly DNA evidence, which is believed to be foolproof.
 It is preferred that the circumstances are reconstructed and confirmed in small pieces.
 The admission of these pieces is viewed as unfair to the other counsel and is denied.
 The goal of the court is to leave a decision to be made by the jury after all of the evidence has been presented.
-Large, sweeping evidentiary discoveries take the subjectivity of the evidence out, especially in regards to scientific discoveries.
+Large, sweeping evidentiary discoveries take the subjectivity of the evidence out, especially in regard to scientific discoveries.